ml9148/Project_03_Data_Engineering/README.md

 - The conditions were selected based off the numbers given to me by my manager (I made them up)

-### Hosts_Info Table
-In the hosts.ipynb file, we first read in the sample csv file and create a dataframe of the host-related columns: host_id, host_name, host_since, host_location, host_response_time, host_response_rate, host_is_superhost, host_neighbourhood, host_total_listings_count, host_listings_in_sample, host_verifications, host_has_profile_pic, host_identity_verified.

-Next, we explore the datatypes and convert them as needed.
-We removed the percent symbol from the host response rate so that it could be used in analysis.
-We also mapped the columns containing "t" and "f" to "True" and "False" so that they could be analyzed as boolean columns.

-To create the Hosts table, we want to use host_id as the primary key.
-We confirmed that since some hosts have multiple listings, and all host-related information is identical for each host's listing, we would drop the duplicate host_ids.
-However, we needed to take more steps in transforming the Hosts table before doing so.

-Using .value_counts(), we created a dictionary of each host_id and the corresponding number of properties contained in the sample and mapped this to create a new column.
-This will allow the analyst to view both the total number of properties a host has list on the AirBnb website and the total number of properties a host has in our sample.

-Lastly, we sorted the DataFrame by host_id and exported it as a csv file to be imported into our database.

 ### listing_location_details Table
 The listing_location_deatils.ipynb file contains all relevant columns to each Aibnb Listing.
 This began with loading the listings_cleaned_sample.csv file which the group had previously worked on and converting it to a Pandas dataframe.
 Utiltizing an Entity Relationship Diagram, I then proceeded to drop the following columns as I felt that they were not relevant to listing_location_details: 'transit','access','interaction','review_scores_communication','review_scores_location','review_scores_value','instant_bookable','cancellation_policy','require_guest_profile_picture', 'require_guest_phone_verification','calculated_host_listings_count','reviews_per_month','extra_people','minimum_nights','maximum_nights','number_of_reviews', 'first_review','last_review','review_scores_rating','review_scores_accuracy','review_scores_cleanliness','review_scores_checkin','price','weekly_price','monthly_price','security_deposit', 'cleaning_fee','guests_included','beds','bed_type','amenities','square_feet', 'Unnamed: 0', 'host_name', 'space', 'description', 'notes', 'host_about', 'host_response_time', 'host_since', 'host_is_superhost', 'host_response_rate', 'host_location', 'host_listings_count', 'host_total_listings_count', 'host_verifications', 'host_neighbourhood', 'host_has_profile_pic', 'host_identity_verified', 'neighbourhood', 'accommodates', 'bathrooms', 'bedrooms', 'street', 'smart_location', 'house_rules'.